 In this section, we evaluate the impact of temperature fluctuations on equity valuations using information from global financial markets.
-Because international markets are not fully integrated and countries vary in the degree of segmentation and frictions, we focus our empirical analysis on the effects of temperature on equity valuations.37 where $v{i,t}$ is the log of the price-dividend ratio of country i, \bar{v}i is a country-specific fixed effect, $\Delta_K T{i,t}$ is the K-year change in country-level temperature, \mathbf{v}t is a vector that includes the first two principal components of the price-dividend ratios, and $\mathbf{x}{i,t}$ is a vector of country-level control variables that includes inflation, unemployment, the real interest rate, and GDP growth.
-The principal components of the country-level price-dividend ratios control for common global macroeconomic fluctuations, and we allow exposure to global macroeconomic risks, α_r , to differ across five geographical regions.
+Because international markets are not fully integrated and countries vary in the degree of segmentation and frictions, we focus our empirical analysis on the effects of temperature on equity valuations.

+Using annual data from 1970 to 2015 for 48 countries, we estimate the impact of temperature on asset valuations running the following panel regression, where $v{i,t}$ is the log of the price-dividend ratio of country $i, \bar{v}i$ is a country-specific fixed effect, $\Delta_K T{i,t}$ is the K-year change in country-level temperature, $\mathbf{v}t$ is a vector that includes the first two principal components of the price-dividend ratios, and $\mathbf{x}{i,t}$ is a vector of country-level control variables that includes inflation, unemployment, the real interest rate, and GDP growth.
+The principal components of the country-level price-dividend ratios control for common global macroeconomic fluctuations, and we allow exposure to global macroeconomic risks, $\alpha_r$ , to differ across five geographical regions.
 Similarly, the coefficient on $v{i,t-1}$ is allowed to vary across regions.
 Note that in estimating the impact of temperature risks on equity valuations we exploit both time-series and cross-sectional variation in local temperature.